Don Majkowski: Personal life

 In 2020, Majkowski and Aveion Cason filed a lawsuit against the NFL and the NFLPA over cuts made to their disability payments.
 It was dismissed in 2021 by U.S. District Court Judge Trevor N. McFadden.

+In 2025, Majkowski was involved in an altercation in an Eau Claire bar, in which he grabbed the throat of an employee of the bar.
+He was cited for disorderly conduct and fined $213.